firejoust/mineflayer-GUI/README.md

 <p align="center"><i>A mineflayer plugin enabling for easy management of inventory/chest/etc GUIs</i></p>

 ## Installation
-- This plugin requires npm to install:
+- This plugin uses Node, and as such requires npm to install:
 ```
 npm install mineflayer-gui
 ```